HopperLogger/HopperRender/README.md

     - _Blurred Frames: Outputs the blurred source frames_
 - You can set the number of iterations (0 will automatically do as many iterations as possible)
 - You can set the Frame and Flow blur kernel sizes which controls how much the frames or the flow will be blurred _(Values between 0-32)_
+- You can choose a scene change detection threshold that disables interpolation if a certain amount of movement is detected _(A value of 0 disables the feature.
+You can see the current frame difference in the Status section for reference)_
 - In the status section, you can see the current state of HopperRender, the number of calculation steps that are currently performed, the source framerate, as well as the frame and calculation resolutions
 - The settings will be automatically saved to the registry `HKEY_CURRENT_USER\Software\HopperRender` so next time the filter is used, it loads the settings automatically